liferay/liferay-docs/userGuide/en/chapters/12-server-configuration.markdown

 *Save*.

-When you want to use the new template to create a new page on a site, simply navigate to *Control Panel -> Pages* and the page is available in the template drop down menu when you're adding a page.
+When you want to use the new template to create a new page on a site, simply navigate to *Control Panel &rarr; Pages* and the page is available in the template drop down menu when you're adding a page.

 ### Site Templates